Post Revisited, Reedited, Reworded, Reblogged From March 27th 2018

 It’s Just Apples to Me!

 This conversation took place on the 6th November 2010, less than two years after my diagnosis of Aspergers Syndrome in 2008 and it is with my Mother.
-She struggled to accept my diagnosis, and this is in relation to me further suggesting that both my Father had it, and his Father, my Grandfather.
+She struggled to accept my diagnosis, and this is in relation to me further suggesting that both my Father had it, and his Father.

 Hello darling, l have been giving this Aspergers thing some thought.